shwina/still-magic/_en/bib.md

 **Faga1986**{:#b:Faga1986}: Michael E. Fagan: "Advances in Software Inspections". *IEEE Transactions on Software Engineering*, 12(7), July 1986. *FIXME*

+**Foge2005**{:#b:Foge2005}: Karl Fogel: *Producing Open Source Software: How to Run a Successful Free Software Project*.
+O'Reilly Media, 2005, <http://producingoss.com/>. *The definite guide to managing open source software development projects.*

+**Free1972**{:#b:Free1972}: Jo Freeman: "The Tyranny of Structurelessness". *The Second Wave*, 2(1), 1972, <https://www.jofreeman.com/joreen/tyranny.htm>. *Points out that every organization has a power structure: the only question is whether it's accountable or not.*

 **Fucc2016**{:#b:Fucc2016}: Davide Fucci, Giuseppe Scanniello, Simone Romano, Martin Shepperd, Boyce Sigweni, Fernando Uyaguari, Burak Turhan, Natalia Juristo, and Markku Oivo: "An External Replication on the Effects of Test-driven Development Using a Multi-site Blind Analysis Approach". *Proc.\ 10th ACM/IEEE International Symposium on Empirical Software Engineering and Measurement (ESEM'16)*, 2016, <https://doi.org/10.1145/2961111.2962592>. *The latest in a long line to find that test-driven development (TDD) has little or no impact on development time or code quality.*

 **Fucc2017**{:#b:Fucc2017}: Davide Fucci, Hakan Erdogmus, Burak Turhan, Markku Oivo, and Natalia Juristo: "A Dissection of the Test-Driven Development Process: Does It Really Matter to Test-First or to Test-Last?". *IEEE Transactions on Software Engineering*, 43(7), Jul 2017. *FIXME*